Connection pooling v1

 Cluster resource called

-Pooler must live in the same namespace of the Postgres cluster.
+Pooler resource must live in the same namespace as the Postgres cluster.

 It consists of a Kubernetes deployment of 3 pods running the